Working to make government more effective

 • Katy Searle, Head of BBC Westminster (201720) and Executive Editor of BBC Politics (202022)

-The event will be chaired by Catherine Haddon, Programme Director at the Institute for Government.
+The event was chaired by Jill Rutter, Senior Fellow at the Institute for Government.

 Follow us on X (formerly known as Twitter) @ifgevents and join the conversation using #IfGgeneralelection.